apollographql/apollo-client-nextjs/packages/experimental-nextjs-app-support/README.md

 // ^ this file needs the "use client" pragma

 import { ApolloLink, HttpLink } from "@apollo/client";
-import {
+import { ApolloClient, HttpLink, InMemoryCache } from "@apollo/client-react-streaming";
-  ApolloNextAppProvider,
-  NextSSRInMemoryCache,
-  NextSSRApolloClient,
-  SSRMultipartLink,
-} from "@apollo/experimental-nextjs-app-support/ssr";
+import { ApolloNextAppProvider } from "@apollo/experimental-nextjs-app-support/ssr";

 // have a function to create a client for you function makeClient() {